influxdata/telegraf/plugins/inputs/opcua/README.md

 An OPC UA node ID may resemble: "n=3,s=Temperature".
 In this example:
 - n=3 is indicating the `namespace` is 3
 - s=Temperature is indicting that the `identifier_type` is a string and `identifier` value is 'Temperature'
-- This example temperature node would have a value of 79.0, which would make the `data_type` a 'float'.
+- This example temperature node has a value of 79.0, which makes the `data_type` a 'float'.
-To gather data from this node you would need to enter the following line into the 'nodes' property above:
+To gather data from this node enter the following line into the 'nodes' property above:
 ```
 {name="LabelName", namespace="3", identifier_type="s", identifier="Temperature", data_type="float", description="Description of node"},
 ```

-### Example Output:
+### Example Output

 ```
 opcua,host=3c70aee0901e,name=Random,type=double Random=0.018158170305814902 1597820490000000000